smijar/discostack/README.md

-# Disco Stack
+# Disco Stack for Microservices
-Discovery, Configuration, Traffic-shaping Stack that helps to do dynamic routing based on multiple versions, service health, traffic-shaping, canary, A/B testing in production for existing Physical/VM environments/Container environments, with or without Kubernetes.
+Discovery, Configuration, Traffic-shaping Stack that helps to perform dynamic routing to microservices based on multiple versions, service health, traffic-shaping, canary, A/B testing in production for existing Physical/VM environments/Container environments, with or without Kubernetes.

 ## Background
 Enterprises today run a variety of services with a variety and mix of environments including physical servers, Virtual Machines, and now containers.
 Services that interface with each other can exist across a mix of those environments.